Savonlinna Airport

 Savonlinna Airport (IATA: SVL, ICAO: EFSA) in Finland is about 15 km north of Savonlinna town centre along the Enonkoskentie road.
-It has a single asphalt runway, two gates, one with a waiting area fitted with seats, and a small cafeteria.
+It has a single asphalt runway, two gates, one with a waiting area fitted with seats, and a cafeteria.
 Its busiest times are during the Savonlinna Opera Festival when there are more scheduled and charter flights to the airport.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Savonlinna Airport: